durable-ist/Multi_Robot_Simulation/README.md

 ```

 ## USAGE
 After the installation is finished, the package is ready to use.
 The Durable simulation consists only on joining launch files from the other packages in order to create a single gazebo environment.
 It is recomended to follow the same procedure when different environments are desired (with more or less robots of each type).
-An important note is that, the gazebo environment used is from clearpath gazebo package which has solar panels and then Jackals and UAV's are spawned into this environment.
-The default launch file has 1 UAV and 1 Jackal, but this can be configured by changing/creating a new launch file.
+An important note is that, the gazebo environment used is from clearpath gazebo package which has solar panels and then Jackals and ATRV are spawned into this environment.
+The default launch file has 1 ATRV and 1 Jackal, but this can be configured by changing/creating a new launch file.

 To run the simulation, run the gazebo instance:
 ```
-roslaunch durable_gazebo_simulation durable_sim.launch
+roslaunch durable_gazebo_simulation durable_evora.launch
 ```

 Lastly, every robot creates its own namespaces with topics and its movement is controlled by each individual topic.
 For UGV use move base corresponding to the correct robot.